STEllAR-GROUP/hpx/docs/sphinx/api/public_api.rst

 ===================================

-Corresponds to the C++ standard library header :cppreference-header:`functional`. :cpp:class:`hpx::util::function` is a more efficient and serializable replacement for ``std::function``.
+Corresponds to the C++ standard library header :cppreference-header:`functional`. :cpp:class:`hpx::function` is a more efficient and serializable replacement for ``std::function``.

 Constants